caitlinhenry14/Image-Classifier/README.md

-# Image-Classifier
+# Image Classifier
-Simple image classifier with a single-layer neural network
+Classifying images from the CIFAR-10 dataset with a simple neural network in PyTorch.